20 Ways To Express Anger & Fear In Healthy Ways

 15. Own your emotions – Don’t cast blame for how you’re feeling to someone else, even if you think it’s a direct result of their behavior.
 Instead of saying, “You make me mad”, say, “I feel ___ because …” It starts the conversation off on a better note that makes it easier to be productive on both sides, and it helps you realize that you’re ultimately in charge of your emotions and actions.

 16. Seek counseling – Sometimes our feelings can feel a bit out of control whether it’s in intensity, frequency, or both and it’s best to seek the aid of a professional like a therapist who we can schedule a regular appointment with to work through our underlying feelings with.
 There’s no shame in asking for help, and will help you to tackle future situations!
+Sometimes our anger is wrapped up in a conflict with someone else, so it’s beneficial to consider couples counseling.
+Please see this article for further information: Couples Counseling.

 17. Pretend your best friend is in the same situation you’re in instead of you – Write them a letter with honest advice for how you think they should handle the situation, then read it back to yourself.